Beverley

 All four of stalls 1, 2, 3 and 4 win above fair share (ratios 1.27, 1.12, 1.04, 1.29) — the market typically prices the 1-2 and underprices the 3-4.
 Finding a strong runner drawn in 3 or 4 at value is the repeatable edge; stalls 1 and 2 are usually shorter than they should be by the off.

 Beverley’s staying bias is the one punters miss.
-In 8+ runner 1m4f handicaps, low half wins 62.5% of races — a genuine structural edge on a trip most assume is draw-neutral.
+In 8+ runner 1m4f handicaps, the low half wins around 60% of medium-field 1m4f handicaps, fading in the biggest — a softer edge than the 5f that the market is slow to price.
 When a low-drawn horse gets the rail through the bend, the climbing finish rewards the ground they’ve saved.

 The uphill finish is a stamina filter, whatever the trip